A Knowledge Based User Friendly Approach

 Here are some additional ideas to deal with high customer/client concentration:

 • Your largest customer/client may have an influence over how you run your business, steer your future plans and have leverage in negotiating prices.
-Give all you can to meet their needs, while being proactive to anticipate their expectations, so you can maintain control of the relationship.
 Use this opportunity for strong referrals which could lead to a lower custiomer concentration.

 • Look for ways to broaden your customer base outside your geographic area and through ongoing product development.
 Make it a practice to explore ways to increase the services you offer.
 By doing so you may improve your success in expanding your geographic area.
 Will your additional products and services allow you to market to new industries?